wkoszek/me/source/blog/2014-01-22-book-dreaming-in-code.md

 spellcheck-allow:
 - "Kapor's"
 ---

 The full title was: Dreaming in Code: Two Dozen Programmers, Three Years, 4,732 Bugs, and One Quest for Transcendent Software.
-The book explains the story behind Chandler, Mitch Kapor's open-source pet project in which he invested couple of millions of $$$ and it's failure.
+The book explains the story behind Chandler, Mitch Kapor's open-source pet project in which he invested couple of millions of $$$ and it was failure.

 I really expected something different from this book and I really can't tell how I feel about it.